 Although the basic operating principles of such diodes have been largely unchanged for many decades now, the recent attention drawn to these diodes is certainly not undeserved, not only because of their impressing performance, but also because of the many physical effects contributing to their inner workings.
-HgCdTe (MCT) electron initiated APDs (e-APDs) provide the best performance as they are characterized by high sensitivity and gain combined with low multiplication noise.
-In particular, the high performance of the HgCdTe (MCT) electron initiated APD's in the infrared region make them almost ideal for many purposes.
+HgCdTe (MCT) electron initiated APD (e-APD) provide the best performance as they are characterized by high sensitivity and gain combined with low multiplication noise.
+In particular, the high performance of the HgCdTe (MCT) electron initiated APD's (e-APD's) in the infrared region make them almost ideal for many purposes.

-In addition to the study of the physical processes that make the devices work, the project will pay special attention to the subject matter of detecting weak signals with few incoming photons in a large device.
-Usually photodetectors in the infrared region are made very wide because of the large diffraction limited radiation spot in the focal plane.
+In addition to the study of the physical processes that make the devices work, the project will pay special attention to the case of detecting weak signals with few incoming photons in a large device.
+Usually photodetectors in the infrared region are made very wide because the long wavelength dictates a large diffraction limited radiation spot in the focal plane.
 Furthermore, poor absorption due to the band structure of low-gap materials requires a deep absorption region.
-Describing both the avalanche charge multiplication and the behavior of background carriers in the resulting large device requires quite special methods to retrieve the small fluctuations that constitute the signal.
-We have just begun to explore and develop methods that address this question, and the much of the project will therefore be devoted to these kinds of activities.
+Describing both the avalanche charge multiplication in full detail and the various collective, ambipolar and screening behaviors of 'passive' background carriers in these large devices requires quite special methods to retrieve the small fluctuations that constitute the signal.
+Recent developments in such methods will be the main focus of the project.

-NUMERICAL MATHEMATICS:
+NUMERICAL PHYSICS:

-FEM and FMM Poisson Solvers for Monte Carlo Transport Simulators
+3D FEM and FD Poisson Solvers